tgc-software-dev-part-time/master-template/README.md

 ## Lesson Plan

-> This is a recommended lesson plan.
-Instructors are free to re-arrange the flow.

-Weekday:
-- 7:30PM to 10PM

-Weekend:
-- 10AM to 12:30PM or
-- 2PM to 4:30PM

 |Duration|Agenda|Delivery Method|Remarks|
 |-|-|-|-|
 |10 mins|Walk-in & Hook|Lecture|Intrigue students' curiosity about today's topic while giving buffer time for students who are late.|